awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

 It is expected that you have completed the following prerequisites before continuing on:
 + Set up an AWS account
 + Installed the ECS CLI\.
-For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)
+For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.
 + Installed and configured the AWS CLI\.
 For more information, see [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)

 ## Step 1: Create the Task Execution IAM Role<a name="ECS_CLI_tutorial_fargate_iam_role"></a>

-Amazon ECS needs permissions so that your Fargate task will be able to store logs in CloudWatch\.
+Amazon ECS needs permissions so that your Fargate task can store logs in CloudWatch\.
 This permission is covered by the task execution IAM role\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

-**Create the Task Execution IAM Role**
+**To create the task execution IAM role using the AWS CLI**

-1. Create a file named `execution-assume-role.json` with the following contents:
+1. Create a file named `task-execution-assume-role.json` with the following contents:

    ```
    {